 Jonathan Shahn has been making sculpture, drawings and prints of the human figure since the early 1960s.
 He has exhibited his work frequently, both in the United States and in Europe.
-His most recent one-man show in New York was in 2010 at Lori Bookstein Gallery.
+His most recent one-man shows include an exhibition at Lori Bookstein Gallery (New York, 2010), and Heads in Wood and Plaster at Grounds for Sculpture (Hamilton, New Jersey, April 18–September 22, 2013).

 Mr. Shahn has taught at the Tyler School in Rome, Boston University, and the Maryland Institute, among others.